 4) A statement confirming that you are highly likely to successfully complete the qualification based on performance.

-The University will usually apply the exemption automatically as long as you have confirmed that you will make your visa application outside of the UK, however, if your circumstance is complex and the University has reasons to believe that you are at high risk of a visa refusal based on 'credibility', then you may be contacted for further clarification and may be required to attend an interview (telephone or in person).
+The University will usually apply the exemption automatically as long as you have confirmed that you will make your visa application outside of the UK.
+However, if your circumstance is complex and the University has reasons to believe that you are at high risk of a visa refusal based on 'credibility', then you may be contacted for further clarification and may be required to attend an interview (telephone or in person).

-If the university has included an 'Academic Progression' justification statment on your CAS, or, if you do not meet the 'Academic Progression' requirement but are exempt because you will be making a visa application outside of the UK, you will be able to see the statement specific to your situation in your CAS.
+If the university has included an 'Academic Progression' justification statement on your CAS, or, if you do not meet the 'Academic Progression' requirement but are exempt because you will be making a visa application outside of the UK, you will be able to see the statement specific to your situation in your CAS.